Featured Lesson Plans and Teaching Resources

 School History is a bountiful online history site that offers huge numbers of freely downloadable resources, interactive and entertaining history games and quizzes, interactive online lessons together with comprehensive links to online resources.

 This CNN Education site provides teachers with instructional materials for integrating current events across the curriculum.
 A student section keeps students in grades 6-12 aware of the latest news of interest to them.
 Lesson plans, background material, profiles, links to useful Internet sites, and forums for interaction with other teachers are all included.
+Formerly known as CNN Student News.

 Time for Kids: Teachers